 Aaron Douglas, the founder of the Art Department at Fisk, was the central figure of the Harlem Renaissance.
 Among his most celebrated works, there is “Building More Stately Mansions” (BMSM) which is now treasured at Fisk University.
 Another smaller version was auctioned by Swann Auction Galleries in New York and sold to the Rhode Island School of Design (RISD) for half a million dollars (hammer price).

-BMSM, from every aspect, tells vividly the central role of Egyptomania in Harlem Renaissance: It is a painting that honors the contributions black laborers made to great civilizations of the past.
+BMSM, from every aspect, tells vividly the central role of Egyptomania in the Harlem Renaissance: It is a painting that honors the contributions black laborers made to great civilizations of the past.

 Here is the RISD newsletter excerpt.